 Several distinctive quarrymen's cottages can be seen (Welshford's at No. 3 and Samuel Heysed's at No. 13).
-St. Anne's Lodge (No. 7) was built in 1851 for Dr. Richard Jay who was always 'on call' for the quarry men and their families.
+St. Anne's Lodge (No. 7) was built in 1851 for Dr. Richard Jay who was always 'on call' for the quarrymen and their families.
 14. Waverley Park (St. Peters Terrace) Thomas Smith Kell established a house and dairy here around 1846.
 The early dairy outbuilding behind the house, built of finely cut book-leaf slate, is of particular interest.
 Waverley Park later belonged to John Allen, who owned the Delabole Slate Quarry until 1903 and was Chairman of Willunga District Council for many years.
-15. Home and Butcher's Shop (13 & 17 High Street) No. 13 is an early blacksmith's home, boot-maker's home and a Primitive Methodist manse with original slate roof, slate window sills and slate floor.
+15. Russell's & Minko Wines, Tall Poppy (13 & 17 High Street) No. 13 is an early blacksmith's home, boot-maker's shop and Primitive Methodist manse with original slate roof, slate window sills and slate floor.
 No. 17 was a butcher's shop from the 1860s to 1955, with original verandah stones, a large cellar and a slate mantelpiece carved by Thomas Dennis Jackson.
 16. Shop and Residence (22 High Street) An early shop and general store for nearly 100 years.
 Inside the rear of the shop is a small Gothic window used by slate quarrymen cashing their pay cheques after work.
 Note the unusual patterned slate roof.
 17. Cafe Restaurant (27 High Street) Opened in 1868 as a Primitive Methodist Church.
+The slate foundation stone from the original Church stands near the side entrance.
 The Gallery and shop next door occupy an 1860s building with its original slate roof and a slab slate floor.
 18. Oddfellows Hall (35 High Street) As the town's first cultural centre (1863) the Hall was a popular venue for lectures, concerts, recitals and public meetings and was the centre of community life for the quarrymen and their families.
-During an 1866 concert ' an original song "Slate, Slate, Slate or the Delabole Hat" was sung by Mr. Hutton, who convulsed the audience by having a slate hat brought on the platform, the allusions to which seemed to be thoroughly understood and enjoyed by those present, and was vociferously encored'.
+During an 1866 concert 'an original song "Slate, Slate, Slate or the Delabole Hat" was sung by Mr. Hutton, who convulsed the audience by having a slate hat brought on the platform, the allusions to which seemed to be thoroughly understood and enjoyed by those present, and was vociferously encored'.
 19. Hall (38 High St) Built in 1870 for the Church of Christ, with original slate roof and outbuildings, and used for a variety of community purposes including a POW Depot, Red Cross and CWA meeting rooms, and then as a Masonic Hall.
 20. Bassett Boys' Schoolroom (19 St Luke's Street) A purpose-built schoolroom, opened in 1862 by James Bassett, with original slate roof and floor.
 21. Bridge and Cottages (St. James Street) The deep culvert-type bridge is built book-leaf style of local slate and named after basket-weaver Thomas Morton.
 Upalong Cottage (No.19) was the 1850s home of Richard Mortimer, quarryman and builder, followed by the Morton family.
-McCaffrey's Cottage (No. 21) was the home of an Irish quarryman James McCaffrey and his family from the 1850s until James' death in 1901.
+McCaffrey's Cottage (No. 21) was the home in the late 1850s of James McCaffrey, an Irish quarryman.
 Please respect the privacy of the property owners.